'Asset Finance' - Lloyds Banking Group

 Finally, the business' goal of increasing R.M. 'speed' and 'capacity' came to the fore, as the real business drive behind the work.

 Prior to OldWorld taking the work on, the business had identified finance brokers as the user-type for this product and some exploratory design work had been undertaken.
 The business case evolved, and the focus changed providing a solution for their Asset Finance telephony R.M.'s.
 The product brief then evolved to also include a direct customer-facing self-serve product that would also re-cater to finance brokers.
 Much rationalising and re-thinking of the early financial broker solution was needed.

-Amongst the wider business, there existed a habitual practice of 'designing for the system', i.e. for the current way of doing things or for the way the backend worked, and not for the user.
+The wider business had an inherent practice of 'designing for the system', i.e. for the current way of doing things, with little to no emphasis on the user.
 By working closely with the visual designer, together we were able to voice design reasoning and champion the user.
 Within the project at least, the challenge was largely overcome.

-The UX-led design successfully establishing the user-centred product application design flow to be rolled out.
-The solution addressed the wider business desire to free-up R.M. time by decreasing their time spent processing individual asset finance applications, allowing R.M.'s to onboard yet more customers - addressing the goal of 'speed' and 'capacity'.
-While the customer self-serve solution also addressed the goal of increased capacity.
+The UX-led design successfully established a research-backed, expert-designed, user-testing validated product design to be rolled out across all business banking products and KYB/KYC processes.
+The solution addressed the wider business desire to free-up R.M. capacity by decreasing their time spent processing individual asset finance applications.
+This allowed R.M.'s to onboard more customers - addressing the goal of 'speed' and 'capacity'.
+The customer self-serve solution also addressed these goals.

 Our design process always involves the sketching of any solution using pen and paper.
 The process here involved collaborating with the visual designer to try and challenge and/or validate the suggested UX recommendation.
 It also involved liaising with the developers to see if they could envisage front-end or micro-services issues in the UX recommendation to be built around.
 This working practice was mutual and organic - happening as and when, with OldWorld often asked to chip in and help on visual design aspects and development roadblocks.